NaqiyyahMurshidah/OSProject/README.md

 64 bytes from 172.20.0.3: seq=3 ttl=64 time=0.423 ms
 64 bytes from 172.20.0.3: seq=4 ttl=64 time=0.160 ms
 64 bytes from 172.20.0.3: seq=5 ttl=64 time=0.144 ms__.
 2. What is different from the previous ping in the section above? ***(1 mark)*** __The previous ping shows that the ping is failed because they are on separate networks which is bluenet and rednet.
-After bridging, the ping is succeed because bridgenet provides a shared network__.
+After bridging, the ping is succeed because bridgenet provides a shared network that allows communication between containers.__.

 ## Intermediate Level (10 marks bonus)